YamunaU75/FortuneMedical/README.md

 Confusion matrix and Classification report implies that our Stakeholder can focus on True Negative and False Positive, means patient's Drug effect was Negative, these patients needs immediate follow up to diagnose why Drug failed to work.

-Finally, We also looked into Topic Modeling, this was very helpful to distinguish between Posive and Negative ratings clearly.
-Topic Modeling helped us to visualize topics through pyLDAvis Visualization.
+Finally, We also looked into Topic Modeling, this was very helpful to distinguish different Topics (`condition`) assuming Anxiety, BirthControl or Infertility, Pain.
+Also using python library pyLDAvis, we were able to visualize different topics with words associated with the respective topics.

 **Next Steps:**